 If you want to rank YouTube videos fast, make sure to follow these guidelines for the video description:

 Your description should be at least 250 words long

 Include your keywords within the first 25 words (eg, in the first sentence)

 Repeat your keyword (“naturally”) about 3-4 times

 As a bonus tip, I recommend you always add the following details:

-It’s important to complete the description for each video with as much details as possible if you’re shooting for the keyword strategy.
+It’s important to complete the description for each video with as many details as possible if you’re shooting for the keyword strategy.

 4: YouTube Thumbnail